-Vernon Dust Advisory continued - Vernon Morning Star
+Vernon dust advisory continued - Vernon Morning Star

-Surprise, surprise.
-Despite a few clear days, Vernon’s dust advisory has made a return.

-The Ministry of Environment and Climate Change Strategy, in collaboration with the Interior Health Authority, continued Vernon’s Dust Advisory, first issued Wednesday, March 27.
+The Ministry of Environment and Climate Change Strategy, in collaboration with the Interior Health Authority, has continued the Dust Advisory issued on Tuesday, April 2 for Vernon.

 High concentrations of coarse particulates are expected to persist until there is a change in current weather conditions or reduction in dust emissions.